Math Activities

 Musical Multiplication

-Place 3x5 cards with multiplication problems on either chairs or on
+Place 3x5 cards with multiplication problems on either chairs or on the

-problems.
-When the music stops, the student must call out the
+the music stops, the student must call out the correct answer to the

-correct answer to the problem.
-If the wrong answer is called, the
+problem.
+If the wrong answer is called, the student has to step aside.

-student has to step aside.
-There may be more than one person who has
+There may be more than one person who has to step out of the game at one

-correctly, there will still be one student who has to step aside
+time.
+If all students respond correctly, there will still be one student

-because there will be one card short when the music stops.
+who has to step aside because there will be one card short when the

 Picture A Product